 Eleanor Walsh, the company's charismatic founder, is queen inside the Herd's plumeria-scented halls, and among her confidants are Hana, a close friend from college, and Hana's sister Katie, a quick-witted journalist who's just returned to New York.
 When Eleanor suddenly disappears the night of an important event, Hana and Katie must uncover the haunting truth before they lose their friendships, their careers — maybe even their lives.
-Though The Herd doesn't come out until March 24, it's already making most-anticipated lists and scoring stellar reviews.
+The Herd just came out in March, and it's already making most-anticipated lists and scoring stellar reviews.

 "Unless you have another brilliant book to write instead, we go back and tell them you're pulling out.
 And we pay back the advance."
 Erin's palms settled on her stomach.
 "I think I'm gonna be sick."

 My mind hurtled after it like a drowning person spotting a hole in the ice: another brilliant book to write instead.

 There are a lot of angry men in the world.